 STATEMENT FROM LLOYDS PR SOLICITORS REGARDING THE COVID-19 OUTBREAK

-- Our offices our now closed and our team members are working remotely from home.
-We are working with a slightly reduced number of team members owing to the ongoing situation.
+- Our offices remain closed to visitors and our team members are working remotely from home;

 - We are still providing a 24 hour service, and clients can contact us by calling the office numbers or the mobile phone number of their dedicated solicitor.
-As best as possible it is business as usual, but conducted remotely, except for where physical attendance at Court or police stations is required.
+As best as possible it is business as usual;

 - We shall not be sending letters in the post except to clients held in custody and so email is now our preferred way of contacting our clients.
 Should you have any issue with this please contact your dedicated solicitor.

 - All police stations are currently operational.
 If you or a loved one are arrested and you would like for Lloyds PR Solicitors to represent you, the normal procedure applies and you simply have to tell the Sergeant that you would like for Lloyds PR Solicitors to represent you.
+Alternatively you can phone us directly to inform us of an arrest.
 Our team members continue to attend police stations 24 hours a day.

-- If you or someone you live with is showing any symptoms of Covid-19 then you should not attend Court.
-You should instead follow Government advice and stay at home in self-isolation for 14 days.
-Please call or email us and we shall attend Court on your behalf, in your absence, and inform the Court.
+- If you or someone you live with is showing any symptoms of Covid-19 then you should not attend court or the police station.
+You should instead follow Government advice and stay at home in self-isolation for at least 7 days.
+Please call or email us and we shall attend court on your behalf, in your absence, and inform the court of your position.